-- The course description includes an explicit explanation that a critical analysis of gender is a central element of the course (and in such a way that this feature of the course remains intact regardless of the faculty member assigned);
+- The course description includes an explicit explanation that a critical and intersectional analysis of gender is a central element of the course;

-- A critical analysis of gender is integral to several stated course goals and objectives;
+- A critical analysis of gender and intersectionality are integral to several stated course goals and objectives;

 - A critical analysis of gender is a key component of 1-2 major course assignments as indicated on the syllabus.

 - The course description, goals, and objectives should remain intact regardless of the faculty member assigned to it.

 - Interested parties should ensure that their master syllabi for the proposed course meets the criteria above.